Drigrow/cloudflare-workers-script/README.md

 NOTICE:

-Although no license is selected for this repo, it's me lazy that don't wanna read the license and choose for one.
-You feel free to use any of the code in this repo but not for commercial use (you can generate similar code using cloudflare template w/microsoft copilot).
+You feel free to use or modify any of the code in this repo but not for commercial use (you can generate similar code using cloudflare template w/microsoft copilot).

 HOW TO USE: